 - credit/debit valuation adjustment;

+- Funding Cost/Benefit Value Adjustment (FCA/FBA);

 - model risk;

 - closing cost;

 - other adjustments.

-Adjustment amounts were determined through this measurement model (recognition of the CVA and DVA adjustments) and the total positive aggregate amount of which was equal to $\in$ 719 thousand of change in the fair value of derivative contracts calculated at 31 December 2022, compared to the equivalent negative adjustment of $\in$ 678 thousand for the year 2021; the overall impact on the income statement for the year 2022, therefore, amounted to $\in$ 1,397 thousand of revenue.
+With the application of this valuation model, the recognition of adjustments for CVA and DVA resulted in adjustment values whose aggregate negative value amounted, at 31 December 2023, to €110 thousand of change in the fair value of the derivative contracts calculated at that date, compared to the equivalent positive adjustment of €719 thousand in the year 2022; the overall impact on the income statement for the year 2023, therefore, amounted to €829 thousand of costs.